arun8796/AWS-notes/ec2/README.md

 P2 | General purpose GPU instances
 X1 | Memory Extreme Optimised instances

-In orde to remember the family times the acronim DrMcGiftPx can be used. **These information are subject to change so always check the AWS FAQ for the latest updates.**
+In orde to remember the family types the acronim DrMcGiftPx can be used. **These information are subject to change so always check the AWS FAQ for the latest updates.**

 [*(back to the top)*](README.md#markdown-header-table-of-contents)